Server virtualisation: What is it and what are the benefits?

 What is server virtualisation?

-Virtualisation has many applications; for example, Linux-based operating systems can create a Windows VM in order to run programs that are only compatible with Windows.
+Virtualisation has many applications; for example, Linux-based operating systems can create a Windows VM in order to run programmes that are only compatible with Windows.
 Cyber security researchers also frequently use sandboxed VMs, which allow them to examine and test malware samples without the risk of contaminating their machine.

 For server applications, however, the primary benefit is that of efficiency.
-By using a single server to host multiple VMs, multiple different programs can be run in tandem, with different operating systems and resource allocations if necessary.
+By using a single server to host multiple VMs, multiple different programmes can be run in tandem, with different operating systems and resource allocations if necessary.
 This gives IT departments increased flexibility, as well as greater control over cost.

 This means that the physical server that a business has already invested in can be used to run concurrent workloads, whether that's running applications, tasks or virtual desktops.

 Using a virtual server also means that IT staff have much more transparency, using a single dashboard for viewing all operations and workloads, identifying consumptions and tweaking workloads where necessary for totally seamless performance.

 Even if you're not familiar with virtualisation technology, you're almost certainly familiar with the biggest provider of it: industry stalwarts VMware.
 The company, now part of Dell Technologies, offers various different flavours of virtualisation management technologies, with its best-known offering being the ESXi hypervisor.